timothynegron/what-i-learned-in-week-3/README.md

 Timothy Negron
 ```

-Where the value of `myFirstName`, the space in between the single quotes, and the value of `myLastName` is set to `myFullName`.
+Where the value of `myFirstName`, the space in between the single quotes, and the value of `myLastName` is assigned to `myFullName`.
 The result is a **concatenation** of all three values.

 ---